Tommixoft/plugin.video.lostfilm.tv/README.md

 If you found bug submit them to [Issues](https://github.com/Tommixoft/plugin.video.lostfilm.tv/issues)

 To use this plugin - you must have account in [lostfilm.tv](http://lostfilm.tv).
 Plugin gets all data from website, including favorites and what episodes you already seen.
-There is no local library, or cache.
+There is no local library.

 ##Installation##
 ###Upgrade from old (original) plugin version###